ycm-core/YouCompleteMe/README.md

 This can be a problem on virtual servers with limited memory.
 A possible solution is to add more swap memory.

+### I get weird errors when I press `Ctrl-C` in Vim

+_Never_ use `Ctrl-C` in Vim.

+Using `Ctrl-C` to exit insert mode in Vim is a bad idea.
+The main issue here is that `Ctrl-C` in Vim doesn't just leave insert mode, it leaves it without triggering `InsertLeave` autocommands (as per Vim docs).
+This is a bad idea and is likely to break many other things and not just YCM.

+Bottom line, if you use `Ctrl-C` to exit insert mode in Vim, you're gonna have a bad time.

+If pressing `<esc>` is too annoying (agreed, it is), we suggest mapping it to something more convenient.
+On a QWERTY keyboard, a good pick for the `<esc>` map is `inoremap jk <Esc>`.
+This is right on the home row, it's an incredibly rare digraph in English and if you ever need to type those two chars in sequence in insert mode, you just type `j`, then wait 500ms, then type `k`.

 ### Why did YCM stop using Syntastic for diagnostics display?

 Previously, YCM would send any diagnostics it would receive from the libclang